 Substance abuse may be more likely in people who are at increased risk for mental health issues.
 There are risk factors that are common to both groups, such as stress and trauma in the environment.2

-Depression can often overlap with other mental illnesses, such as:
+Depression can often overlap with other mental illnesses, such as the following co-occuring disorder risks:

-Most treatments generally provide resources that are beneficial for both disorders.
+Most treatments generally provide resources that are beneficial for both as a co-occurring disorder.
 Some examples will be discussed further below.

 CBT is intended to change negative ideas and unhelpful behaviors, and it is highly effective for those with substance use disorders.
 The most effective psychotherapy for young patients with anxiety and mood disorders is cognitive behavioral therapy (CBT).